BlockchainCommons/developer-web-site/_pages/frost-meeting2-summary.md

    * Have to be an active signer for verification
    * Greatly encourage adding public verification!

-Creates available and reviewed:
+Crates available and reviewed:
 * dkg with pedpop audited in March 2023
 * modular-frost audited in March 2023
 * bitcoin-serai audited in August 2023

-## FROST Signatures on GOrdian Envelope
+## FROST Signatures on Gordian Envelope

-Using ZF FROST Implementation
 - signatures are verifiable

-Gordian Envelope has some real advantages
+Using secp256k1 and frostsecp256k1 crates

+Can convert from (and to) FROST keys
+- allows FROST signing method
+- uses Trusted Dealer

+Signatures are verifiable
+- Entirely agnostic to how the key was generated!

 ## Q&A

-Raised many questions, limited discussion due to hour.
+Raised many questions, limited discussion due to having so many presentations!

 ## Q&A: Key Formats